 - Eating plenty of fresh fruits and vegetables

 - Seeking the support of family and friends

-If you experience some or any of these symptoms, it is best to consult with a doctor, counsellor or mental health professional.
-Avaana can help you find a counsellor if you would like to talk to one.
-It may take time to feel better, but getting professional help can support you in managing anxiety meaning a better life for you and those around you.
+If you’re dealing with anxiety or an anxiety disorder, consult with a doctor, counsellor or mental health professional.
+Avaana can help you find a Counsellor if you would like to talk to one.
+Even though it may take time to feel better, professional help can support you manage anxiety and improve your quality of life.